VDA5050/VDA5050/VDA5050_EN.md

 ### 6.2.2 Action blocking types and sequence

-The order of multiple actions in a list define the sequence, in which those actions are to be executed.
+The order of multiple actions in a list defines the sequence in which the mobile robot shall execute them.

 The parallel execution of actions is governed by their respective `blockingType`.
 Actions can have four distinct blocking types, described in Table 3.

 -| Parallel execution allowed | Parallel execution not allowed